 There are serious poems and touching poems, poems to ponder and poems to chuckle over (amazingly), so there is something for everyone, I dare say.
 I received a .pdf version of this for review, so I can say nothing about the physical volume.

-You can purchase a hard copy of On the Brink of Never at Sam's Dot Publications and at Smashwords in ebook format.
+You can purchase a hard copy of On the Brink of Never at Alban Lake and at Smashwords in ebook format.